Here's How Much It Costs to Visit All of These Major Theme Parks

 A family consisting of two adults and two children over the age of 3 can expect to shell out $5,165 on a trip to the legendary Walt Disney World in Orlando, Florida.

-You’ll likely want to visit most of the parks in Walt Disney World has to offer: Magic Kingdom, Animal Kingdom, Epcot, and Hollywood Studios, along with two water parks.
-So a standard ticket with the park hopper option that allows visitors to jump between the different parks comes to $107 per person per day.
-That means you’ll be forking over $2,140 just on admission.
+Admission cost: You'll likely want to visit most of the parks that Walt Disney World has to offer: Magic Kingdom, Animal Kingdom, Epcot, and Hollywood Studios, along with two water parks.
+So a standard ticket with the park hopper option that allows visitors to jump between the different parks comes to $109 per person per day.
+That means you'll be forking over $2,180 just on admission.
 (As with most hotels and theme park tickets, these prices fluctuate throughout the year.)

 Disneyland Paris in Marne-la-Vallee, France: $2,813

 As you might imagine, the Parisian version of Disneyland is particularly glamorous, and it comes with quite a hefty price tag.
 A family of four can expect to spend $2,813 for a three-day stay.

 Hotel and admission cost: The Disneyland Explorers Hotel provides those on a budget a perfectly comfortable stay in a standard room at $551 for a three-night stay.
 On top of that, a family of four can expect to pay a total of $982 for three-day passes.